maxwellt7/SuperStackBuilder/RAILWAY_DEPLOYMENT.md

 1. In Railway, go to **"Settings"** → **"Domains"**
 2. Click **"Generate Domain"** or **"Custom Domain"**
 3. Follow Railway's instructions to configure DNS
-4. Update `REPLIT_DOMAINS` environment variable with your new domain
+4. Add your custom domain to Clerk Dashboard → **Domains**
+5. Rebuild your Railway deployment to pick up the domain changes

 ---